Industry decarbonisation

 The raw materials planned to be used are fossil free electricity from the Swedish electricity grid and carbon dioxide collected from Vattenfall’s combined heat and power plant in Uppsala, where approximately 200,000 tonnes of carbon dioxide can be recovered per year.
 In contrast to conventional aviation fuel production in fossil oil or natural gas refineries, fossil raw materials will remain in the soil and virtually no new fossil carbon dioxide will be emitted into the atmosphere.

-Today's aircrafts are certified to fly with a maximum of 50% SAF, of which electrofuel is an example, and the remainder with traditional aviation fuel.
-The annual planned SAF output of 80,000 ton is approximately 5% of the Swedish total jet fuel demand today and 20% of the Swedish SAF need in 2030.
-While it is clear that there is a very huge reduction in carbon dioxide emissions when electrofuel is used for an aircraft (synthetic aviation fuel) compared to fossil fuel, there is currently no exact reduction percentage available.
+Today's aircraft are certified to fly on a maximum of 50% SAF, of which electrofuel is an example, and the remainder on conventional aviation fuel.
+While it is clear that there is a very large reduction in carbon dioxide emissions when an aircraft is powered by electrofuel (synthetic aviation fuel) compared to fossil fuel, there is currently no exact reduction percentage available.

 Related content